Runcorn: Industrialisation

+For hundreds of years, the only means of crossing the River Mersey at this point had been by the Runcorn ferry.
+Thomas Telford proposed a 1000 ft single span suspension bridge as early as 1817, but not until 1868 did the first bridge, Runcorn Railway Bridge, open across the Mersey at Runcorn.
+This gave the town direct rail links with Liverpool and the rest of the country.
 In 1905, the Widnes–Runcorn Transporter Bridge opened, giving a direct link for vehicular traffic for the first time between the two towns.
 This would not be replaced until 1961 with the construction of Runcorn Road Bridge (since renamed the Silver Jubilee Bridge) which allowed a more efficient means of road traffic across Runcorn Gap.

 During the first half of the 20th century, the town's industry continued to be dominated by chemicals and tanning.
 This growth was largely due to government fixed-priced cost contracts for tanned hides.
 In 1926, four chemical companies merged to form Imperial Chemical Industries (ICI).
+In 1937, ICI began to build a new factory for mustard gas production at their Randle plant on Wigg Island.
+The ICI chemical plants at Runcorn featured in the Gestapo Black Book as a company of special interest but although the works at Weston Point were discussed at Luftwaffe briefings in 1940, the town was never deliberately targeted and was subject only to very limited bombing.
 During the second half of the 20th century, the tanneries closed (the last to close was the Highfield Tannery in the late 1960s) and the chemical industry declined.
 At the same time, light industry developed together with warehouses and distribution centres.

-Second World War

-A Second World War pillbox fortification near the Rocksavage works.

-In 1937, ICI began to build a new factory for mustard gas production at their Randle plant on Wigg Island.
-The ICI chemical plants at Runcorn featured in the Gestapo Black Book as a company of special interest but although the works at Weston Point were discussed at Luftwaffe briefings in 1940, the town was never deliberately targeted and was subject only to very limited bombing.